Bergnek, Limpopo, South Africa

 We have fertile land for farming and livestock farming.
 There are 9 farms, which belong to the community: 4 are government controlled, and; 5 are controlled by the Tribal Headman.
 Without irrigation, they are of limited use due to lack of water.
 Bergnek has access to over 1000 hectares of land that could be used for cultivation or other businesses.
 Overall the community has 5,000 hectares of land.
 There is some gold around the community.

 Other than through the projects we have, there is little to no employment in Bergnek.
 There are some Somali run stores that are operated out of homes on the outskirts of Bergnek.
 These stores are supported through a local network that keeps a warehouse of supplies in Johannesburg.
 Our projects include GirlStuff which manufactures re-usable face masks, cloth sanitary pads and school uniforms, and a Community Food Garden.

-South Africa is prone to drought and Bergnek has a limited water supply.
-This has made developing a local economy, that serves the needs of those who live here, almost impossible to do.
-The main challenges are food and water, job creation, infrastructure development, brick and mortar homes, access to higher education, community connection and access to health care.
+South Africa is prone to drought and Bergnek has a limited water supply: a dismal supply of water at 5 litre’s per person per day when available.
+This has made developing a local economy, that serves the needs of those who live here, seem impossible to do.
+Other than drought, our main challenges come from lack of food, employment, infrastructure, stable brick and mortar housing, access to higher education, money for internet connections, and access to health care.

-The next step in the process was to address employment and education.
 There is only one combined school.
 It serves both primary and secondary level students.
 Kids are from 5yrs to 22yrs.
 Total of around 500 students.
-Working with Lunapads, we established GirlStuff, which employs locals in the manufacture and distribution of reusable, washable menstrual kits.
-The kits mean girls who would otherwise be ridiculed and drop out of education to stay on.

 Language & Literacy